 Do not eat more than or less than required.
-The trick to do it is eat when hungry.
-Eat only so much that will palliate your hunger.
-Do not do binge eating or eat simply because you have nothing better to do.
+The trick is to eat when hungry.
+Eat only so much that will alleviate your hunger.
+Do not binge or eat simply because you have nothing better to do.
 The point is ‘taste’ should not be the guide for the amount of food you eat.
 Make ‘hunger’ your guide in the matter of eating.

 Of course eating twice a day needs a little practice.
-But this doesn’t mean you do not eat the entire day even if you feel damn hungry.
+But this doesn’t mean you do not eat the entire day even if you feel hungry.
 The point is two major meals.
-If you feel hungry in between you can take something light or may be a glass of juice or milkshake or even a smoothie.
-It is said one major meal is for yogis, two for humans, three for becoming diseased and four for early death.
+If you feel hungry in between you can take something light or may be a glass of juice or milk or some fruits.
+It is said that one major meal is for yogis, two for humans, three for becoming diseased and four for early death.

 1. Sun Sets, Digestion Rests

 Avoid eating after sunset.
 According to Ayurveda your body mimics the universe.
 So with sunset, your digestive power goes down.
 Since at night your digestive system shuts down or is at its minimal activity, whatever you eat either turns into fat or wasted as stool.
 Even modern researches show that after sunset your body goes in absorption phase and excretion phase.
 There is no digestion phase after sunset.

 So eating after sunset demands digestion which is against the body clock.
 This produces stress on the organs and rather than providing energy, fatigues the body.
 That is why do not be surprised if you wake up being tired after a late night dinner.

 2. Never Eat when Digestion Power Peaks